mars-7/Area-14/docs/index.md

 ## April 6th, 2021
 This update was worked on by Spearritt

+### Added
+- O5-9 in game identifier

+### Fixed
+- Performance related improvements to the menu

+## April 6th, 2021
+This update was worked on by Spearritt

 ### Changed
 - Reversed change which blocks death-screen camera movement